Network security

 • get your business accepting payments online

-• keep your e-commerce website safe and secure, and
+• keep your website safe and secure, and

 • protect your customers' information.